 Affiliate marketing is one of those avenues of blog monetization that you want to hit from all angles.
 Often it just brings in little drops of income, but each of those drops will fill a bucket and can turn into a lucrative income stream.
-So outside of blog posts, you need to make sure you are capitalizing on affiliate linking in your social media strategy.
-Today we are going to go over how to use affiliate links on Pinterest.
+So outside of blog posts, you need to make sure you are capitalizing on affiliate linking in your social media strategy: Enter Pinterest.

 Pinterest had previously put a ban on affiliate links, but in 2016 they lifted the reins and opened it up again to affiliate linking.

 If you haven’t been capitalizing with affiliate links on Pinterest yet, now is the time.

 What exactly do I mean when I say affiliate links on Pinterest?
 Well, I’m not referring to pinning photos from your own blog posts that have affiliate links in them.
 I’m talking about pinning product images on Pinterest and embedding your direct affiliate link into that pin.
 When a viewer on pinterest clicks on that product pin, they are taken straight to the product’s website via your affiliate link (and not to your blog).

 Pretty sweet, right?
 We all know that there are tons of folks out there browsing Pinterest for inspiring things to make and buy.